 UP FAMNIT Dean

 The first ten years of being active in tertiary education represents a short period for a relatively small faculty.
-However, the tenth anniversary represents an important milestone and the time when it is necessary to verify whether the development of the faculty is oriented towards the right direction.
+However, the tenth anniversary also represents an important milestone and the time when it is necessary to assess whether the development of the faculty is oriented in the right direction.
 Today, exactly ten years after the foundation of FAMNIT, we are pleased to reap the fruits of all our efforts.
-The faculty is recognized both at national and international level, thanks to the acquired interdisciplinary education our graduates successfully continue their studies at foreign universities, they are successes in international competitions, they receive awards, they are recognized in different areas and they create their own place in the labour market.
-At the same time national and international companies show an increasing interest for them.
+The faculty is recognized both at the national and international level.
+Thanks to the interdisciplinary education they acquire, our graduates successfully continue their studies at foreign universities, they are successful in international competitions, they receive awards, they are recognized in different areas and they create their own place in the labour market.
+At the same time, national and international companies are showing an increasing interest in them.

-Our teachers and researchers are also recognized in the international environment, either with their own research and with teaching or within the framework of projects they devise and implement in cooperation with renowned higher education institutions around the world.
-All of us who believe in our faculty are extremely proud of all of these results, as they represent the evidence that in the first decade we fulfilled our role and mission with excellence.
+Our teachers and researchers are also recognized in the international environment, either through their own research and teaching or within the framework of projects they devise and implement in cooperation with prestigious higher education institutions around the world.
+All of us who believe in our faculty are extremely proud of all of these results, as they represent the evidence that in the first decade we have fulfilled our role and mission with excellence.

-My sincere thanks and gratitude to all of you who have contribute to development of the Faculty development: the head of departments, programme coordinators, professors and researchers, students and graduates.
-The work of each of you is often hard and sometimes not visible externally, but our achievements confirm that we are working well and in the right direction.
+My sincere thanks and gratitude to all of you who have contributed to the development of the Faculty: the heads of departments, programme coordinators, professors and researchers, students and graduates.
+Your work is often hard and sometimes not outwardly visible, but our achievements confirm that we are working well and in the right direction.

-We are entering the second decade with high expectations and criteria.
-In front of us is a new chapter with important challenges and like the world around us we will have to develop quickly and efficiently.
-Our goals remain oriented towards teaching and research excellence and recognisability in national and international environment.
-We can reach them only by collaborating with renowned institutions, exchange of experts and teachers, integration with the economy and active involvement in the local and wider national environment.
+We are entering our second decade with high expectations and criteria.
+In front of us is a new chapter with important challenges and, like the world around us, we will have to develop quickly and efficiently.
+Our goals remain oriented towards teaching and research excellence and recognition in the national and international environment.
+We can reach these goals only by collaboration with established institutions, exchange of experts and teachers, integration with the economy and active involvement in the local and wider, national environment.

 You are worth as much as the size of the intersection you aretop